 Today it is our privilege to bring you an interview with former World No.2 Squash Player, Jenny Duncalf.
-We discuss captaining England at Squash, Jenny’s approach to training before a competition, her advice on transforming a passion into a business/career and much more…
+We discuss captaining England at Squash, Jenny’s approach to training before a competition, her advice on transforming a passion into a business/career plus much more…

 How did your passion for Squash begin and develop?